 2. Description of test

-The evaporative emissions test (Figure 7/1 below) is designed to determine hydrocarbon evaporative emissions as a consequence of diurnal temperatures fluctuation, hot soaks during parking, and urban driving.
+The evaporative emissions test (see Figure A7/1) is designed to determine hydrocarbon evaporative emissions as a consequence of diurnal temperatures fluctuation, hot soaks during parking, and urban driving.
 The test consists of these phases:

 2.1.
 Test preparation including an urban (Part One) and extra-urban (Part Two) driving cycle,